SocialFinanceDigitalLabs/cs-demand-model-regional/docs/deployment.md

      - `SENTRY_DSN`: The DSN for the associated Sentry project
      - `SENTRY_ENVIRONMENT`: The environment name for Sentry (e.g., `production-{region}`)
    - Configure SSL -> Automatic Certificate Management (ACM) to provision an SSL certificate for your domain
-   - Domains -> Configure your custom domain and add it to your DNS provider
+   - Domains -> Configure your custom domain and add it to your DNS provider.
+You will also need to follow the Twilio SendGrid instructions to verify your domain for sending emails.
 4. Deploy the application
    - Trigger a manual deployment from the Deploy -> Manual deploy.
 5. Create a superuser